 This study set out to offer some explanations for consumers' food waste knowledge and led to intriguing findings.
-While we found little evidence for social desirability bias in reporting one's own food waste prevention knowledge, we were surprised not to find important explanatory variables for food waste knowledge.
-This might be a signal that food waste knowledge depends on other variables not investigated herein.
-However, it is probably more realistic to question measurement of food waste knowledge as it was done within this study (see limitations).
+While we found little evidence for social desirability bias in reporting one's own food waste prevention knowledge, we were surprised not to find any explanatory variables for food waste knowledge.
+This might be a signal, that food waste knowledge is depending on other variables not investigated herein.
+However, it is probably more realistic to question measurement of food waste knowledge how it was done within this study.

-We also did not identify a significant difference between online and F2F respondents regarding their food waste prevention behavior.
-One explanation might be that there may be limited social backlash regarding the generation of average amounts of food waste, thus resulting in a limited need to present oneself in a more favorable light.
-Similarly, it was interesting to find that neither a personal connection to agriculture nor living in a rural region led to a significantly greater knowledge about food waste.
+We also did not identify a significant difference for online and F2F respondents regarding their food waste prevention behavior.
+One explanation might be that there may be limited social backlash regarding generating average amounts of food waste, thus resulting in a limited need to present oneself in a more favorable light.
+Similarly, it was interesting to find that neither a personal connection to agriculture nor living in a rural region led to a significantly higher knowledge about food waste.

-Even more surprising is the fact that cooking skills exert a strong negative influence on food waste behavior (and that they do not have an influence on food waste knowledge).
-This is a clear contradiction to findings from other studies (Graham-Rowe et al., 2014; Porpino, 2016).
-At least in our sample, the link between food trends such as convenience food, weaker cooking skills, and higher levels of food waste (Mallinson et al., 2016) may not be valid.
-Potentially, better cooking skills lead to a behavior where food is thrown away even earlier to guarantee high-quality cooking.
-Or, respondents with a greater interest in cooking (or in food and food waste) may report food waste more truthfully.
-This would be in accordance with Neff et al. (2015), assuming a greater awareness of food waste.
-However, these are only assumptions and would have to be investigated further.
+Even more surprising is the fact, that cooking skills obviously influence food waste behavior negatively (and again has, besides that, no influence on food waste knowledge).
+This is a clear contradiction to findings from literature (Graham-Rowe, Jessop, & Sparks, 2014; Porpino, 2016).
+At least in our sample, food trends like convenience food connected with less cooking skills and higher levels of food waste (Mallinson, Russell, & Barker, 2016) might rather not be valid.
+Probably, better cooking skills lead to a behavior where food is thrown away even earlier to guarantee high quality cooking.
+Or, respondents with higher interest in cooking (or in food and food waste) are reporting food waste more truthfully.
+This would correspond to Neff et al. (2015), assuming a higher awareness of food waste.
+However, these are only assumptions and would have to be further investigated.